krasheg/final_project_python_epam/documentation/SRS.md

 5. Update button (when clicked redirects to the manage employee page where user can change info about employee)

-6. Delete button (delete an employee )
+6. Delete button (delete an employee after confirmation)

 ![alt text](screenshots/employees.PNG)